scalacenter/scala-3-migration-guide/docs/tooling/scala-3-migrate-plugin.md

 [info] org.typelevel:kind-projector:0.11.0:plugin->default(compile) -> -Ykind-projector : This compiler plugin has a scalacOption equivalent.
 Add it to your scalacOptions
 ```

-`better-monadic-for` is a Scala 2 compiler plugin.
+`better-monadic-for` is a Scala 2.13 compiler plugin.
-As explained in this [section](tutorials/sbt-migration.md#12---compiler-plugins), Scala 2 compiler plugins are not
-supported in Scala 3.
+As explained [here](../tutorials/sbt-migration.md#12---compiler-plugins), Scala 2.13 compiler plugins are not supported in Scala 3.
 In this case, we need to remove `better-monadic-for` and fix the code to make it compile without the compiler plugin.

-For `kind-projector`, which is also a Scala 2 compiler plugin, there is an equivalent scalacOption that
-can be added in your `scalacOptions`.
+For `kind-projector`, which is also a Scala 2.13 compiler plugin, there is an equivalent scalac option that can be added to your `scalacOptions`.

 ### Libraries that can be updated
 ```shell